SkidMarc25/yumepokeredX/README.md

 # Pokémon Yume 夢 Red/Green/Blue

-This is a rom hack of Pokémon Red and Blue based on the [pokered disassembly](https://github.com/pret/pokered).
+This is an enhancement rom hack of Pokémon Red and Blue based on the [pokered disassembly](https://github.com/pret/pokered).

 夢 (yume) is the Japanese kanji for *dream* – the intent being to provide a reimagined version of these classic games.